4GeeksAcademy/dirtycow-nath1710/README.md

 Let's start! 🤓

-- [ ] **Review previous reports**: Ensure you have a clear understanding of the findings from the previous pentesting reports (v1 and v2).
+- [ ] **Review your previous reports**: Make sure you clearly understand the findings from the reconnaissance (Phases 1 and 2) and exploitation (Phase 3) stages.
-  - **Report v1**: Review the vulnerabilities detected during the reconnaissance phase.
-  - **Report v2**: Document the exploitation of vulnerabilities and privilege escalation in both scenarios: the vulnerable machine and the vulnerable website.
-- [ ] **Analyze each vulnerability** detected and exploited in the previous reports.
+- [ ] **Vulnerability documentation**: List all vulnerabilities detected and exploited in *The Lovers*.
+- [ ] **Include flags**: All flags found must be present in the report as evidence, with their context and location.
+- [ ] **Analyze each vulnerability**: Explain how it was discovered and its impact.
-- [ ] **Propose prevention measures**: Develop strategies to prevent the introduction of these vulnerabilities into the system.
+- [ ] **Propose prevention measures**: Strategies to prevent these vulnerabilities from being introduced in the future.
   - **Examples**:
-    - Secure Development: Implement secure coding practices.
+    - Secure development (input sanitization, validations).
-    - Code Review: Establish a code review process to detect flaws before they reach production.
-    - Security Policies: Establish policies to avoid unnecessary exposure of services or sensitive information.
-- [ ] **Identify mitigation measures** for vulnerabilities that are already present in the system.
+    - Strong password policies.
+    - Code review and regular audits.
-- [ ] **Develop practical solutions** that can be applied to reduce the impact of the vulnerabilities.
+- [ ] **Define mitigation measures**: Solutions to reduce the impact of existing vulnerabilities.
   - **Examples**:
-    - Security Patches: Apply updates and patches that address vulnerabilities.
-    - Security Configuration: Modify insecure configurations on servers, applications, and networks.
-    - Network Segmentation: Isolate critical services to limit the impact of a potential attack.
+    - Applying security patches.
+    - Secure configurations for services (Apache, SSH, MySQL).
+    - Network segmentation and access control.

 ### Final Report Writing

-- [ ] **Prepare a structured report** that includes:
-  - **Table of Contents**: A clear guide to the sections and subsections of the report.
+- [ ] **Table of contents**: Clear guide to sections and subsections.
-  - **Introduction**: Summary of the objectives and scope of the exercise.
-Briefly explain the goal of the pentesting conducted (identification of vulnerabilities, regulatory compliance, etc.).
-Also, describe the general scope, including the areas and systems evaluated.
-  - **Approach and Strategy**: Describe the general methodology, but be sure to highlight the differences between the approach used for the machine and the website.
-  - **Phases of Pentesting**: Detail the phases for both the machine and the website, indicating the specific tools and techniques used for each.
-For example, you might have used Nmap, Metasploit for the machine.
-  - **Detected Vulnerabilities**: A list of all the vulnerabilities exploited in previous exercises.
-  - **Prevention Proposal**: Suggested strategies to prevent the introduction of new vulnerabilities.
+- [ ] **Introduction**: Summarize the objective and scope of the pentest in *The Lovers*.
+- [ ] **Methodology**: Describe the phases carried out and the main tools used.
+- [ ] **Pentesting phases**: Briefly explain what was done in Reconnaissance, Enumeration, and Exploitation.
+- [ ] **Detected vulnerabilities**: Detailed list with evidence.
+- [ ] **Flags**: Evidence of each flag found.
+- [ ] **Prevention proposal**: Strategies to reduce future risks.
-  - **Mitigation Proposal**: Details of the recommended solutions to mitigate existing vulnerabilities.
+- [ ] **Mitigation proposal**: Practical solutions to correct the findings.
-  - **Mitigation Analysis**: Assessment of the effectiveness of the recommended mitigation measures.
-  - **Potential Impact**: Reflection on the impact these measures could have on the overall security of the system.
+- [ ] **Potential impact**: Reflection on the impact of the measures on system security.
-  - **Conclusion**: Final reflection on the importance of prevention and continuous security.
+- [ ] **Conclusion**: Reflect on the importance of continuous security.

-## 🚛 How to deliver this project?
+## 🚛 How to submit this project?

-- At the root of the forked project, upload the report in `.pdf` format with the name `pentesting-report.pdf`.
-Including links to tools and additional resources used in the analysis will be considered a plus.
+- In the root of the forked project, upload the report in `.pdf` format named `pentesting-report.pdf`.
 Make sure to include screenshots, detailed descriptions, and any other resources that support your proposals.

 > 💡 Including links to tools and additional resources used in the analysis will be considered a plus.